FRC1257/robotics-training/docs/frc/1-Basics/2a-Motors.md

 To make motors run, the electrical system supplies a "current" to the motor, measured in amperes, or amps for short.
 Normally, when there is nothing attached to the motor and the motor can freely spin, the motor runs perfectly fine with a normal amount of current draw.
 However, if there is a significant load or something impeding the rotation of the motor, then the current draw can spike.
 Sustained amounts of current draw can severely damage electrical components and even permanently damage motors.
 While our robot does have breakers and fuses to prevent severe electrical damage from occurring, motors can still become severely damaged if we draw too much current.

-Fortunately, most motor controller support `current limiting`, which allows us to specify a limit for the maximum current our motor can draw.
+Fortunately, most motor controllers support `current limiting`, which allows us to specify a limit for the maximum current our motor can draw.
 It's **absolutely necessary** to set an appropriate limit as a safety, such that risk of overdrawing/damaging the motor is reduced.

 For larger motors such as our NEOs or CIMs, we can set a limit of around `80A`.
-For smaller motors such as the fragile NEO 550s, we can set a limit of around `25A`.
+For smaller motors like NEO 550s, we can set a limit of around `25A`.

 ### Inversion

-Sometimes, our motors may be facing in direction so that when we apply a positive output, the mechanism does not move in the desired direction.
+Sometimes, our motors may be oriented so that when we apply a positive output, the mechanism does not move in the desired direction.
 While this could be solved by always multiplying the value passed in by `-1`, this can be confusing and lead to bugs.
 However, what we can do instead is set the motor to be "inverted", which will flip which direction corresponds to positive.
 We can do this in code by using `.setInverted(true)` on the desired motor.

 ### Following